nabil828/comp4537-f22/MERN-Tutorial/readme.md

 ```
 Let us break it down to

 1- The `useState()` Hook.
-We will explain [Hooks](https://reactjs.org/docs/hooks-intro.html) Later, but for now, think of them as the weapons that will assist us in building this web app. [`useState()`](https://reactjs.org/docs/hooks-state.html) hooks is the first and the most important one.
+We will explain [Hooks](https://reactjs.org/docs/hooks-intro.html) Later, but for now, think of them as the weapons that will assist us in building this web app. [`useState()`](https://reactjs.org/docs/hooks-state.html) hook is the first and the most important one.
 > It holds a state across multiple renders

 If you remember, in static HTML pages, whenever you reload the page, all the JS variables will reset their values to the initial value.
-In react, it will do multiple renders whenever *state* variables change.
+In react, it will do multiple renders whenever a *state* variable changes.
 We don't need to access the [DOM](https://www.w3schools.com/js/js_htmldom.asp) whenever that change happens.
 React will take care of that for us, if and only if, we create these variables using the `usestate()` hook.
-In this component, we need to fetch the `cities` from the server and re-render the list of cities whenever the fetch is done.
+In this component, we need to fetch the `cities` from the server and set the list of cities to the `cities` state variable.

 2- The `useEffect()` Hook.
-We will use the hook whenever there is a *side effect* needed that should trigger based on some condition.
+We will use the hook whenever there is a *side effect* needed that should be triggered based on some condition.
 In a nutshell, we need to trigger the `fetch()` inside this hook to fetch the cities information from the server.
 This *side effect* should trigger only once for now.
 Of course we can change that condition later by manipulating the second argument of this h👀k.
-BTW, this second argument is called the dependency list.
+BTW, this second argument is called the *dependency list*.

 Side note here, both `useEffect()` and `useState()` hooks are functions imported from `react` module. `useEffect()` does not return anything but `useState()` returns an array of size two.
-First element of this array is the state variable and second is a [function handle]() to set this state variable value.
+First element of this array is the state variable and second is a [a function handle](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function) to set this state variable value.
 A function handle is just a variable that is has a function as a value.
 Meaning, we can call the function using the variable identifier.

 3- The `fetch()` function.
-We will be explaining this browser API later.
-For now, it is just an tool that we use to communicate with an HTTP server.
-WE passed the URL as string argumnt to it.
+We will be explaining [this browser API](https://www.w3schools.com/jsref/api_fetch.asp) later.
+For now, it is just a tool that we use to communicate with an HTTP server.
+We passed the URL as string argument to it.
 It returns a promise and hence we either have to `await` for it or use `.then` to wait for the promise to be fulfilled.
 Ideally, we want also to catch the promise if it got rejected.
 More on [JS Async](JS Async
 ) later.